Handout at the NARSOL Convention: Houston, TX 10/8/21

 Call for Assistance

 Consider a licensed, professional immigration legal representative before proceeding.
 Immigration law is large and diverse, covering many types of immigration.
 Government agencies have become increasingly adversarial.
 Don’t take risks.
 It helps to have our team on your side to prevent unnecessary delays, anticipate problems, and effectively navigate your matter toward successful completion.
-We provide a free initial consultation for those interested in possibly working with us on case processing, and we’re happy to answer your questions.
+At Allan S. Lolly & Assoc.
+P.C., we provide a free initial consultation for those interested in possibly working with us on case processing, and we’re happy to answer your questions.